InfiniteLoop90/fhir-client-example/README.md

 A FHIR base server URL (e.g., `https://hapi.fhir.org/baseDstu2` or `http://localhost:8080/fhir-server-example/fhir`) must be provided as a command line argument.
-Also (optionally), the logging level can be changed from it's default of `INFO` via the `-Dorg.slf4j.simpleLogger.defaultLogLevel` property.
+Also (optionally), the logging level can be changed from its default of `INFO` via the `-Dorg.slf4j.simpleLogger.defaultLogLevel` property.

 For example, to build the project and run it against a FHIR server with a